-Concentration Advisor Prof. Thomas Serre
+Concentration Advisor Prof. Fulvio Domini

 The field of Cognitive Science uses scientific methods of experimentation, computational modeling, and brain imaging to study mental abilities such as perception, action, memory, cognition, speech, and language, as well as the development of those processes.
 Students must become knowledgeable in four areas of emphasis: perception, cognition, language, and cognitive neuroscience, as well as a set of methods relevant to Cognitive Science research.
 Students then create their own focus area of study, potentially integrating coursework from the Cognitive, Linguistic, and Psychological Sciences department with a diverse subset of fields including Anthropology, Applied Math, Education, Neuroscience, and Philosophy.

 The A.B. program is primarily for students interested in studying human mental processes and acquiring a research orientation to the study of the mind.
 The Sc.B. program is designed for students who wish to develop a stronger background in Cognitive Science and requires students to engage in a specific research project in the focus area of their choosing.
 We recommend that prospective concentrators register for one of the gateway courses and at least one of the other core courses preferably in their first or second year.

 AP and Transfer Credits: Please refer to our departmental policy on applying AP and transfer credits.

 For the most up-to-date concentration requirements, please visit the Brown bulletin page or meet with your advisor.